SuperOfficeDocs/superoffice-docs/user-guide/en/forms/form-templates.md

 ## Using form templates

-To access form templates:

 1. Select the **Form templates** tab.
 2. Click **All templates**.
 3. Click the ![icon][img1] menu button next to the template you want to use.
 4. Select **Copy to new form**.
 The template opens in the **Edit form** dialog.
 See [Create a new form][1].

-## Create a new form template
+## Create a new form template from scratch

-To create a new form template from scratch:

 1. Go to the **Form templates** tab.
 2. If required, click **Add folder** to create a folder for the template.